 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 New York co-op apartment purchasers generally do not pay for co-op title insurance.
 Usually, it’s not a required closing cost.
 Besides, a co-op lien search already grants buyers $50,000 in coverage against any liens missed during the due diligence.
-So why do sometimes buyers ask their attorneys if title insurance is required for Coops in New york?
-Attorneys only recommend buyers to get title insurance for a coop purchase in the case of an estate sale or foreclosure.
+So why do buyers sometimes ask their attorneys if title insurance is required for New York Coops?

-Title insurance is required by lenders when buying a condo or a house with financing.
-It is extremely common even for all-cash deals.
-However, we do not see too often in co-op apartment transactions.
-Banks don’t require borrowers to utilize a mortgage to get a co-op leasehold insurance policy.
-However, real estate attorneys generally don’t push buyers to get them either.
-However, there are a few unique, risky cases where we recommend buyers to pay for co-op title insurance.
+Title insurance is required by lenders when buying a condo or a house with financing, and it is widespread, even for all-cash deals.
+However, we do not see it too often in co-op apartment transactions, and mortgage lenders don’t require borrowers to utilize a mortgage to get a leasehold insurance policy.

+An estate sale is messy, and having a clear title may not be as simple as a regular deal.
+For example, the trustee may not have identified all beneficiaries.
 Another example: a brother has taken over the sale process but did not get written consent from his sister.
-The sale may go through without the permission of the sister, which is a significant risk.
+The sale may go through without the sister’s permission, which is a significant risk.

 The managing agent sometimes asks the seller to cover the cost of co-op title insurance to protect the management company in case of any potential future disputes.